YummyOreo/wyvern/README.md

-# This is how to run the chat app
+# How to run the chat app:

 ## Installation
 To install Node.js go to there [website](https://nodejs.org/en/)